Asasinul/Asasinul/README.md

 - 👋 Hi, I’m @Asasinul
-- 👀 I’m interested in hacking
+- 👀 I’m interested in hacking and scripting
-- I’m currently learning hacking (sadly with no success)
+- I’m currently learning hacking and some scripting (sadly with no success)
 - I’m looking to collaborate on nothing yet...
-- How to reach me, on discord: ッYouTuber✔ Asasinul Umbrelor™#4208
+- How to reach me, on discord: asasinulumbrelor
 - I'm a total dumbass when it comes to coding
 - thats all bout' me